minhkhanhpham/Customer-Churn-Analysis-and-Modeling/README.md

 - Train the model and fine-tune hyperparameters.
 - Evaluate the models' performance
 ## Result
 Random forest has the best results for our problem.
-Random Forest has the best accuracy and lowest false negative rate.Hence we’ll choose Random Forest.
+Random Forest has the highest accuracy and highest f1-score.
+Hence we’ll choose Random Forest.